 - Cute Baby Yoda 3D printing figurine or its Cinco de Mayo version.

 - Beautiful Asterix and Obelix diorama for 3D printing.

 - Cartoon-like Lucky Luke figurine for 3D printing.

 - Gravity Falls diorama for 3D printing.

 - Hello!
 Groot 3D printing figurine for beginners.

 Start working on your first model right away.

 Gambody is happy that our 3D printing enthusiasts are willing to share their tips on how to 3D print faster.
 For example, Rich M Wright loves to “play” with wall thickness and change the infill density to increase the printing speed:

 Use multiple processes to change infill density depending on the region of your models.
 Imagine just a plain cube of 100mm dimension all sides.
 Set a process for the first part at infill 10-15%.
 Then after about 5mm have a second process take over with infill about 5%.
 And then to ensure the top has enough infill for the roof, set a process back to 10-15% infill for the top 10mm.

-As you can see, you can change the infill several times during printing and make sure that your figurine or model is sturdy enough even with the improved 3D printing speed.
+As you can see, you can change the infill several times during printing and ensure that your figurine or model is sturdy enough even with the improved 3D printing speed.